ben40d9/next-blog/posts/week-5-fantasy-thoughts.md

 date: "October 7th, 2022"
 ---

-# Here is my heading
+# Week 5 Fantasy Football

 Coming into the week with a 1-3 record up against Benny T who is 4-0.
 Team 'Tampa Gay' possibly already had the best team in the league before getting even better and adding two STUDS.